7 Best Accessible Design Tools in 2025

 The idea is pretty simple: If something works well for people with disabilities, it also probably works well for everyone.

 As a general rule, we recommend proofing your captions by hand.
 Using human eyes and ears can help catch any mistakes made by voice recognition software.
-If time is short, however, automatic transcription tools like Descript and Rev can give you a head start.
+If time is short, however, automatic transcription tools like Descript and Rev can give you a good start.

 ""